magnusfirme/magnusfirme/README.md

 #### Hi there 😄
 #### 🔭 I'm Magnus Firme.
 Bachelor's Social Communication.
-I have design and marketing experience, starting in the programming area.
+I have great design and marketing experience, starting in the programming area.
 #### 🌱 I’m currently studying for a postgraduate degree in IT and obtaining specific certificates in programming.

 Here is some interesting information: